FabLabLimerick/fablablimerick.github.io/app/_posts/events/2017-05-05-EVENTS-springboard2016.md

 To check your Springboard+ eligibility you can get more information by going to [www.springboardcourses.ie/eligibility](https://www.springboardcourses.ie/eligibility).
 For more information on any of the above, email [cpe@ul.ie](mailto:cpe@ul.ie) or [fablab@saul.ie](mailto:fablab@saul.ie).

+Please note, this course requires use of a laptop, and for many of the softwares you may require a mouse.
+If you do not have access to a laptop please let us know by email.